automationmojo/mojo-networking/.github/README.md

-# Python Package Template
+# Automation Mojo Netorking Package (mojo-networking)

-This is a template repository that can be used to start off a python package project.

-# Features of this Template

-* Machine Setup
-* Virtual Environment Setup (Poetry)
-* PyPi Publishing
-* Sphinx Documentation
+This repository contains modules and functions to support TCP and UDP networking interop and protocols.